albertas/modernpackage/README.md

 - `make check    # To run tests and linters`
 - `make publish  # To publish your new package to PyPi.org to make it accessable to everyone`

-This is also a boilerplate for a new python package, so you can create a new package this way as well:
-- `git clone git@github.com:albertas/modernpackage.git <your-package-name>`
-- `cd <your-package-name>`
-- `make init <your-package-name>` - to start your modern package.

 ## Development
 Commonly used commands for package development:
 - `make check` - run unit tests and linters.